 We will create a red rectangle that is higher and a little bit wider than the half of the circle.

 After that we will select first the red rectangle and after that the yellow circle.
-Let us push the button Align left edges of objects to the right edge of the anchor in the Align and Distribute tools.
+Push the button Align left edges of objects to the right edge of the anchor in the Align and Distribute tools.
 That should be the button with the yellow square in the left upper corner.
 The red rectangle should be moved exactly to the right side of the yellow circle.

 We can select the yellow circle and the blue rectanlge.
-Let us cut the blue rectangle out of the yellow circle.
+Cut the blue rectangle out of the yellow circle.
 That can be done with Difference in the menu item Path.
 I have also removed the red rectangle.
 After all we should have a exactly halved yellow circle.

 This is a fast and easy way to bisect objects in Inkscape.
 I hope it is clear that we could also cut objects in thirds with the same method.